flobath/glados/docs/index.md

-# Glados Documentation
+# GLaDOS Documentation

-This document provides the table of contents of the Glados project.
+This document provides the table of contents of the GLaDOS project.

 ## Table of Contents